moonsinnn/licentia/README.md

 ## Overview

-**Licentia** is a sophisticated license management solution engineered for modern software businesses.
-With its intuitive dashboard and robust API, Licentia streamlines the entire licensing lifecycle from generation to validation, enabling businesses to focus on growth rather than license administration.
+**Licenium** is a sophisticated license management solution engineered for modern software businesses.
+With its intuitive dashboard and robust API, Licenium streamlines the entire licensing lifecycle from generation to validation, enabling businesses to focus on growth rather than license administration.

 ## Key Features